MagLev/maglev.github.com/docs/build.markdown

 # How it all fits together

-MagLev is layered on top of the GemStone/S Smalltalk Virtual Machine.
-To build MagLev, we start with s pure Smalltalk system, and then add layers of Ruby features on top of it.
-To do this, we use the Smalltalk tools and methods to introduce the core ruby extensions needed, and then run the pure Ruby definitions after that.

-## VM versus image

-The GemStone/S VM is just a C++ program that runs and manages an object memory.
-The VM has an Object Manager that knows how to create, delete and otherwise manage objects.
-The objects live in a large chunk of memory known as "object memory".
-When the VM starts up, it allocates space for object memory, and then loads objects from the image (stored in the stone), puts them into object memory and activates them.

-The base Smalltalk objects and classes (Object, Class, Array, etc.)  are pre-loaded in the Smalltalk image that comes with the VM (<tt>$MAGLEV_HOME/gemstone/bin/extent0.dbf</tt>).
+MagLev is a 64-bit open source (MIT licensed) implementation of the Ruby programming language and libraries built on top of VMware's GemStone/S 3.1 Virtual Machine.

+The MagLev VM takes full advantage of GemStone/S JIT to native code performance, distributed shared cache, fully ACID transactions, and enterprise class NoSQL data management capabilities to provide a robust and durable programming platform.
+It can transparently manage a much larger amount (terabytes) of data and code than will fit in memory.
+There are no restrictions on what types of objects, classes, blocks, threads or continuations that can be stored and executed.

+MagLev is layered on top of the GemStone/S Virtual Machine, which is written in C++ for optimum performance.
+To build MagLev, we start with a basic GemStone/S system that has been extended especially for MagLev.
+Once the MagLev VM is bootstrapped, and the requisite primitives are loaded, it's ready to run ruby code much like other implementations.
+The difference is that only MagLev has an integrated distributed object cache with transparent object persistence where multiple concurrent VM's interact transactionally via shared memory.
+To handle larger amounts of data, the MagLev system has multi-threaded garbage collection that runs in a separate VM.
+Due to it's multi-language nature, MagLev can utilize code written in Ruby, Smalltalk, or C++ (through its FFI to C++, as well as ruby extensions writen directly in C++.)

-The build steps described above add the base Ruby classes and objects on top of the Smalltalk image to create the base MagLev image (<tt>$MAGLEV_HOME/bin/extent0.ruby.dbf</tt>).  <tt>extent0.ruby.dbf</tt> is then copied as the initial extent when you create a new MagLev stone (<tt>rake stone:create[maglev]</tt>).
+The build steps described above add the base Ruby classes and objects on top of a standard GemStone/S system, and persist them as a base MagLev image (<tt>$MAGLEV_HOME/bin/extent0.ruby.dbf</tt>).

-The same GemStone/S VM will run objects served out of either the Smalltalk or MagLev extents (they are just plain old objects, as far as the VM and Object Manager are concerned).

-Once you start persisting your own objects, they too will be stored in the stone alongside the base Smalltalk and Ruby objects.

 The scripts that load the ruby objects into the image are a combination of rakefiles (<tt>rakelib/build.rake</tt>) and topaz scripts.
-Topaz is a C program that runs a GemStone VM, and provides a command line interface to that VM; see the
+Topaz is a C++ program that runs a GemStone VM, and provides a command line interface to that VM; see the
 [Topaz Programming Guide](http://community.gemstone.com/download/attachments/6816350/GS64-Topaz-3.0.pdf?version=1).